remirror/remirror/docs/api/@remirror/core-extensions/core-extensions.nodecursorextension.md

 ## NodeCursorExtension class

-This extension makes it possible to navigate with the arrow keys between nodes like emoji.
+This extension makes it possible to navigate with the arrow keys between nodes.

-Without it the cursor sometimes gets lost and stops responding to key presses.

 <b>Signature:</b>